idfubar/AV102/week3/pair_programming.md

-ping pong, but I would tend to call that task focused chat and it can be very useful and I think to the extent that we have words to describe all these different sorts of behaviours that's handy; like going forwards for the the MOOC course then potentially you'll be sort of pairing or scaffolding pairing ... which is actually another topic I guess ... rather than scaffolding the individual, actually scaffolding ... a pair to help them do the pairing ...
+ping pong, but I would tend to call that task focused chat and it can be very useful and I think to the extent that we have words to describe all these different sorts of behaviours that's handy; like going forwards for the - the MOOC course then potentially you'll be sort of pairing or scaffolding pairing ... which is actually another topic I guess ... rather than scaffolding the individual, actually scaffolding ... a pair to help them do the pairing ...
 ...
-I'm hoping that we'll be able to talk about these sort of terms and we'll say "oh you know
+I'm hoping that we'll be able to talk about these sort of terms and we'll say "Oh you know
-I got a couple of students set up with pairing but they seem to go into just doing a sort of master robot thing" or
+I got a couple of students set up with pairing but they seem to go into just doing a sort of master/robot thing" or
-"oh actually - you know - there's this guy - you know - from wherever was doing some really great scaffolding perhaps we should promote him to being a TA on the course?" and so on and or "there's this other group they just ... there was five of them and they just seemed to be doing side by side programming with not much communication"
+"Oh actually - you know - there's this guy - you know - from wherever was doing some really great scaffolding perhaps we should promote him to being a TA on the course?" and so on and or "There's this other group they just ... there was five of them and they just seemed to be doing side by side programming with not much communication"
 So having a terminology to explain